 My Current Real Estate Investments

-I currently own three rental properties in the Keller/North Fort Worth area that profit roughly $1,200/mo combined.
+I currently own three rental properties and one prestige condo development in the Keller/North Fort Worth area that profit roughly $1,200/mo combined.
 Two of the units are smaller 3 bedroom, 2 bath homes that rent for $1195 and $1295.
 One of the units is a larger 3,000 sf 4 BR home that rents for $1495.
 The units come available about every 18 months but lease quickly.
 I purchased all these in the 2008-2010 for $95k-$120k each when the real estate market was at rock bottom.
 Since then the markets have recovered so I now have roughly 50% equity in the properties.
 Granted, this includes the 20% down required to purchase the properties.

 What Would I Have Done Differently?